Motor racing-Verstappen risks grid penalty after summons to stewards | Sports-Games

 The yellow warning flags -- under which drivers must reduce speed significantly and be prepared to stop -- were double waved after AlphaTauri's Pierre Gasly lost his front wing and suffered a puncture, stopping on track.
 Verstappen completed his final lap after Gasly's incident and improved his qualifying time.

-Formula One championship leader Max Verstappen could face a grid penalty after being summoned by stewards for allegedly failing to slow when warning flags were waved during his final qualifying lap at the Qatar Grand Prix on Saturday.
-The Dutch 24-year-old qualified second with title rival Lewis Hamilton's Mercedes on pole position.

-Stewards said in a statement that Verstappen and a team representative must report to them at 1300 local time on Sunday.
-The floodlit night race is due to start at 1700.
-The yellow warning flags -- under which drivers must reduce speed significantly and be prepared to stop -- were double waved after AlphaTauri's Pierre Gasly lost his front wing and suffered a puncture, stopping on track.

-Verstappen completed his final lap after Gasly's incident and improved his qualifying time.
 He leads seven-times world champion Hamilton by 14 points with three races remaining.
+Ferrari's Carlos Sainz, who was seventh on the provisional grid, was also summoned to the stewards at 1330 local for allegedly not respecting a single-waved yellow.

+Aston Martin four-times world champion Sebastian Vettel said he had slowed for yellow flags and lost out as a result.
+"I don't know if it was a single yellow or double yellow, but if there's a car standing on track, then it should be a double yellow.
+And double yellows are 'abort the lap' so I lifted.
+Maybe I was the only one," he told reporters.

+The German also suggested Verstappen had been helped by the signalling.
+"It's a bit of a shame because I had the yellow flag in the last sector and then the yellow flag cleared, I guess, because Max was coming," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)